EdwinVW/dapr-traffic-control/README.md

 In this sample, the Reddis component is used for both state management as well as for pub/sub.

-> The sample code targets and is tested with Dapr release 0.11.0.

 ## Running the sample in Dapr self-hosted mode
 Execute the following steps to run the sample application in self hosted mode: